BINBINWU/Final-Project-Group7/README.md

 # Data:
 The Fruit-360 data used can be obtained from: https://www.kaggle.com/moltean/fruits

+Some additional images used are in this repo under the "Code" section.

 # Code:
 The code is executed in this order: